 |Ming||Xu||Core Staff, Assistant Professor||

-Dr. Xu is interested in developing and applying interdisciplinary system-based analytical tools to understand complex sustainability issues.
+Dr. Xu develops and applies interdisciplinary system-based analytical tools to understand complex sustainability issues.
+This includes industrial ecology approaches (e.g., environmental input-output analysis, life cycle analysis, material flow analysis) and complex systems modeling methods (e.g., agent-based modeling, complex network analysis).
 Current focus of research includes "big data" mining and visualization, environmental implications of emerging bioenergy and clean vehicle technologies, and environmental impacts of international trade.

 Industrial Ecology, Life Cycle Assessment, Green Design, Sustainable Engineering Technologies, Sustainable Enterprises, Environmental Management